sad2project/descriptor-tools/README.md

 Nevertheless, they are still unbound methods.
 And now it's possible to have unbound attributes.
 If an attribute is defined using a descriptor that uses attribute binding, you can get an unbound attribute from a class (e.g. `ClassName.attr_name`), which can then be called like a function which takes an instance as a parameter and returns the attribute value for that instance.
 Check out the documentation on `UnboundAttribute` for benefits of this technique.

+### Special Accessor Types
+In the book, there were four different special ways of accessing, and these ideas are spread throughout this code base.

+The first one is a binding descriptor, which implements attribute binding, mentioned above.

+The other three are different ways of implementing "read-only" attributes: set-once, forced-set, and secret-set.

+The set-once type only allows for `__set__()` to be called once per instance.
+If it's ever tried again, it raises an `AttributeError`.

+The forced-set method is similar to the secret-set method in that they both allow the attribute to be set multiple times, but it must be done in a roundabout way through a back door.
+Forced-set allows you call the usual `__set__()` method  on the descriptor, but it must be provided with the named argument, `force=True` in order for it to not raise an `AttributeError`.

+Secret-set descriptors use a "secret" method to set the attribute, which is usually the `set()` method (as opposed to the `__set__()` method).
+This is generally preferred over the forced-set style because it doesn't require someone to explicitly call a "magic" method, and it doesn't alter the signature of a protocol method.

 ### Other Points of Note
 There are quite a few little helper functions and classes within the library, most notably those for grabbing descriptor objects from classes (preventing the lookup from triggering the descriptor's `__get__()` method) and those for providing universal ways to assign values to attributes when they're read-only (since a back door must usually be present for initializing the value).